clarkrc82/Travel-Agency/README.md

 # Travel Agency Database

-Mock Database for a madeup Travel Agency.
+Database for a madeup Travel Agency.
 This project is currently a work in progress.
 So far this project consists of:

 * Postgress Database
 * Flask Migrations
 * Rest API
+* Utilizes ORM

 ## DB Schema